oskariorg/oskari-frontend/api/ui/divmanazer/chart.md

 ## Description

-Create barcharts or linecharts with d3
+Create bar or line charts with d3.

 ## How to use